The 4 Phases of Retirement And the Journey Back to Ourselves

 Phase 3: The Exploration

-This is where everything started to come together.
+This is where things begin to come together.

-All the travel, the learning, the reading, the classes
+All the travel, the learning, the reading, the classes, they weren’t random.

 They were clues.